List of largest cities: Urban area

 A city can be defined as a conditionally contiguous urban area, with relatively less regard to territorial or administrative boundaries.
 UNICEF defines urban area as follows:

 The definition of "urban" varies from country to country, and, with periodic reclassification, can also vary within one country over time, making direct comparisons difficult.
 An urban area can be defined by one or more of the following: administrative criteria or political boundaries (e.g., area within the jurisdiction of a municipality or town committee), a threshold population size (where the minimum for an urban settlement is typically in the region of 2,000 people, although this varies globally between 200 and 50,000), population density, economic function (e.g., where a significant majority of the population is not primarily engaged in agriculture, or where there is surplus employment) or the presence of urban characteristics (e.g., paved streets, electric lighting, sewerage).

 According to Demographia, an urban area is a continuously built up land mass of urban development that is within a labor market (metropolitan area or metropolitan region) and contains no rural land.

 List

-There are 81 cities in the world with a population exceeding 5 million people, according to 2025 estimates by the United Nations.
-The UN figures include a mixture of city proper, metropolitan area, and urban area.
+There are 85 cities in the world with a population exceeding 5 million people, according to 2025 estimates by the United Nations.